One of the best things about playing through sensory exploration is the benefit to many different areas of development!

 These are just some ideas of how you can encourage language development through sensory play.
 But even if you don’t do any prompting on purpose the play itself will promote growth.

-Sensory play lends itself well to pretending which will also encourage language.
-By adding characters and props to sensory bins, children have the ability to practice conversation.
-And whether you use bins, bags or bottles you can include letters which will help with letter recognition and objects for naming while playing games like I Spy.
 Through sensory play when mixing, scooping and pouring children will also be using their coordination and perfecting grasping skills.
 These skills will assist with early writing as they grow.

 Remember of course, sensory play should be about the fun and the experience.
 And all learning will follow and occur naturally!